7 Types of scam calls and how to avoid them this 2024

 What are scam calls?

-Scam calls refer to unwanted calls made from an unknown or dubious contact.
-Made by either an individual masked as a “corporate representative,” it has a fraudulent intention to trick people into giving away their money or sensitive information.
+Scam calls refer to unwanted calls made by an unknown or dubious contact.
+They are made by an individual masked as a “corporate representative” with a fraudulent intention of tricking people into giving away their money or sensitive information.

 Scammers often downplay the situation as a routine call or even lie to the person they intend to victimize.